ricardoandre/kanoerp/kanoerp/README.md

 ### 8.1 Direct raw URLs — fetch these exactly, don't construct your own

 Every URL below is literal and exact.
-See the note at the top of this file for why that matters (web-fetch tools reject constructed/edited URLs).
+See the note at the top of this file for why that matters (web-fetch tools reject constructed/edited URLs) — and see the second note right after it about fetches silently returning the URL instead of content, which is a different problem from construction and can happen even here.

 **`source_code/`**
 - https://raw.githubusercontent.com/ricardoandre/kanoerp/main/kanoerp/source_code/ui_list_engine.js